asu-ke-web-services/gios-cas-maestro/README.md

 # GIOS CAS Maestro plugin

+**NOTE: This package is deprecated.
+It has been replaced by the [ASU CAS Maestro WordPress Plugin](https://github.com/asu-ke-web-services/ASU-CAS-Maestro-WordPress-Plugin).**

 This is a customized and updated version of the CAS Maestro plugin.
 It has been updated with:

 * default settings configured to connect to the ASU CAS authentication service,